alangunning/doc-ai-analysis-starter/README.md

    `doc-ai config show` to display current settings.
 The CLI creates or updates the file with `0600` permissions for security.
 See the [Configuration guide](https://github.com/alangunning/doc-ai-analysis-starter/blob/main/docs/content/guides/configuration.md) for details on workflow toggles and model settings.
+Set `EMBED_DIMENSIONS` to the embedding size expected by your chosen model (for example `1536` for `text-embedding-3-small`).
+The embedding helpers raise a clear error if the variable is missing or invalid.

 4. **Try it out**